-Share Repurchase Program
+Stock Repurchase Program

-On November 1, 2021, the Company's Board of Directors approved a stock repurchase program to acquire up to \$00.0 million of its New Common Stock.
+In November 2021 the Company's Board of Directors approved a stock repurchase program to acquire up to \$100 million of its Common Stock and increased the authorization from \$100 million to \$200 million in April 2022 and from \$200 million to \$300 million in July 2022 ("Repurchase Program").
 Purchases under the Repurchase Program may be made from time to time in open market or privately negotiated transactions, and will be subject to available liquidity, market conditions, credit agreement restrictions, applicable legal requirements, contractual obligations and other factors.
-The Repurchase Program does not require the Company to acquire any specific number of shares of New Common Stock.
-The Company intends to purchase shares under the Repurchase Program opportunistically with available funds while maintaining sufficient liquidity to fund its capital development program.
-The Repurchase Program is authorized to extend through December 31, 2022 and may be suspended from time to time, modified, extended or discontinued by the board of directors at any time.
-Any shares of New Common Stock repurchased are expected to be cancelled.
-No shares have been repurchased under the Repurchase Program as of December 31, 2021.
+The Repurchase Program does not require the Company to acquire any specific number of shares of Common Stock.
+The Company intends to purchase shares under the Repurchase Program with available funds while maintaining sufficient liquidity to fund its capital development program.
+The Repurchase Program is authorized to extend through June 30, 2023, and may be suspended from time to time, modified, extended or discontinued by the Board of Directors at any time.
+The following table summarizes activity under the Repurchase Program for the year ended December 31, 2022 (number of shares and dollar value of shares purchased shown in thousands):